Williams C. Wickham: Postbellum activities

 After the Confederacy surrendered, Wickham used his family's New York connections to reorganize Virginia's economy, which had been ruined by the war.
 He ultimately became a Republican and voted in 1872 for General Ulysses S. Grant as a member of the Electoral College from Virginia.

 In November 1865, Wickham became president of the Virginia Central Railroad, which had been one of the most heavily damaged during the War.
-In 1868, the Virginia Central merged with the Covington and Ohio Railroad to form the new Chesapeake and Ohio, and Wickham became the new company's president.
+In 1868, the Virginia Central merged with the Covington and Ohio Railroad to form the new Chesapeake and Ohio Railroad, and Wickham became the new company's president.
 He worked to complete a railroad line to the Ohio River, long a dream of Virginians.
 However, unlike fellow Confederate officer and railroad leader William Mahone, Wickham was initially unable to secure capital or financing in Virginia, or from Europeans.

 Turning to New York City, Wickham worked with an investment group headed by Collis P. Huntington.
 Fresh from recent completion of the western portion of the U.S. transcontinental railroad as a member of the so-called "Big Four", Huntington became the C&O's new president.
 His contacts and reputation helped obtain $15 million of funding from New York financiers for the project, which eventually cost $23 million to complete.
 The final spike ceremony for the 428 mi long line from Richmond to the Ohio River was held on January 29, 1873 at Hawk's Nest railroad bridge in the New River Valley, near the town of Ansted in Fayette County, West Virginia.